urbanware-org/remorse/README.md

 ## Definition

-Simple *Python* module that allows converting a string into Morse code and vice versa.
+Simple module for *Julia* and *Python* that allows converting a string into Morse code and vice versa.

 [Top](#remorse)